robatwilliams/hills-api/docs/tech-graphql.md

 ## No generic types

 Lack of generic types means types such as connections/pagination would be repeated in larger projects.
 There is a [proposal](https://github.com/graphql/graphql-spec/issues/190) to add them to GraphQL.
 Until then, perhaps they could be generated at runtime.

+## Query size limiting

+This is needed to prevent massive queries from even being attempted, accidentally or maliciously.
+For this simple API with pagination only at the root level, a simple page size limit is used.
+As a secondary defence we have timeouts on the lambdas.

+There are various more advanced approaches such as [complexity analysis](https://blog.apollographql.com/securing-your-graphql-api-from-malicious-queries-16130a324a6b), and [more](https://medium.com/workflowgen/graphql-query-timeout-and-complexity-management-fab4d7315d8d)